econml.policy.PolicyTree

 plot([ax, title, feature_names, ...])

-Exports policy trees to matplotlib
+Export policy trees to matplotlib.

 predict(X[, check_input])

-Predict the best treatment for each sample
+Predict the best treatment for each sample.

 predict_proba(X[, check_input])

-Predict the probability of recommending each treatment
+Predict the probability of recommending each treatment.

 predict_value(X[, check_input])

-Predict the expected value of each treatment for each sample
+Predict the expected value of each treatment for each sample.

 render(out_file[, format, view, ...])

-Render the tree to a flie
+Render the tree to a flie.

 set_params(**params)